Teach2Practice

 WP 4 - Provision:

-Publication of the videos and fact sheets on an OER platform and the website of the FoSS (Research Center for School Sports and Sports for Children and Adolescents) at the IfSS as part of the KIT OER Policy (KIT Repository/ZOERR); Planned: two scientific articles (including a seminar concept for the creation of OER materials and the integration of AI).
+Publication of the videos and fact sheets on an OER platform and the website of the FoSS (Research Center for School Sports and Sports of Children and Adolescents) at the IfSS as part of the KIT OER Policy (KIT Repository/ZOERR); Planned: two scientific articles (including a seminar concept for the creation of OER materials and the integration of AI).

 Basic didactic concept: